Reviews Archive

 Gameplay

-Amstrad - Like most of the games directly ported from Spectrum, Bionic Commando on the Amstrad runs significantly slower than it was originally intended to, the slower speed really hurts the game play as movement feels too slow, and enemies arrive and attack at a speed which makes them too easy to deal with and no longer a danger.
-This version is much more tedious overall as a result.
+Amstrad - Like most of the games directly ported from Spectrum, Bionic Commando on the Amstrad runs significantly slower than it was originally intended to, the slower speed really hurts the gameplay as movement feels too slow, and lethargic.
+Enemies arrive and attack at a speed which makes them too easy to deal with and no longer a danger.
+As a result of the speed differences this version is much more tedious overall.

 Winner is: Spectrum